-How can you prepare for the Family Medicine Shelf Exam?
+How to Prepare for the Family Medicine Shelf Exam

 The Family Medicine Shelf Exam presents a unique challenge.
 The breadth of material that can potentially be covered on this exam is huge.
 You could have a question about a senior with dementia, followed by a question about a pregnant woman with depression, followed by a question about the vaccination schedule for infants.
 How can you possibly study for an exam that covers such a diverse range of topics?

 While it is a challenge, the breadth of topics on this exam can also be a great opportunity.
 Studying for the Family Medicine Shelf will be very helpful on Step 2 CK, as you’ll be reviewing and connecting content that you’ve learned in various specialties.
-Whether you want to honor your family med rotation or simply ensure that you’re prepared for Step 2 CK, the right study plan can help you to do well on the Family Medicine Shelf.
+Whether you want to honor your family med rotation or simply ensure that you’re prepared for Step 2 CK, the right study plan can help you to do well!